 Predictive analytics, according to TechTarget, is a form of data mining that helps you predict how your business and your industry will develop.
 In predictive analytics, you take a predictor – any measurable factor – and analyze it to determine how it will likely change over time.
 Sample fields in which predictive analytics are used are insurance and finance.
 Predictors for car insurance companies, such as the driving record and gender of the driver, help insurers quantify risk.
 The same is true for investment companies looking at predictors to gauge stock market trends.

-Predictive analytics become more complex when predictive modeling is used by an organization.
-A predictive model takes a number of different predictors and analyzes them using a specific model (essentially a formula to generate future data as accurately as possible).
+Predictive analytics becomes more complex when an organization uses predictive modeling.
+A predictive model takes several different predictors and analyzes them using a specific model (essentially a formula to generate future data as accurately as possible).
 As data is fed through the statistical model and predictions are generated, the system is tested and adapted as needed.

 Predictive models are not always set up as straightforward formulas.
 In some cases, software is used to allow a neural network (a network of computers designed to approximate the human brain) to analyze the data in a more refined way.
 An example of predictive modeling is in the field of spam filtering.
 Gmail uses an algorithmic model to make an educated guess about whether an incoming message should be marked as spam.

-Predictive analytics is by no means a new practice (as indicated by the insurance and finance application above), but the ability to use it wisely creates a more significant competitive advantage in the age of big data.
+Predictive analytics is by no means a new practice (as indicated by the insurance and finance application above).
+Still, the ability to use it wisely creates a more significant competitive advantage in the age of big data.
 As Predictive Analytics Times indicates, the data about your business can tell you what fails and what succeeds so you can move forward with a carefully calculated approach.

 How to use predictive analytics

 To take advantage of predictive analytics, you don’t need to create your own software unless you have specialized requirements.
 SAS, SAP, and IBM all have predictive analytic tools, as do many other software companies.
-Each of the programs works by assessing all of your data – sales, operational, and even social media numbers – and then plugs it into prebuilt predictive models.
+Each program works by assessing all of your data – sales, operational, and even social media numbers – and then plugs it into prebuilt predictive models.

 The vendors listed above have robust solutions that can meet the needs of enterprises.
 However, not every company needs an enterprise solution.
 Small businesses can take advantage of scaled-down, cost-effective predictive offerings from Emanio and Angoss.
 Both of those solutions can be run on a PC rather than a server.